Best Whole Life Insurance Singapore May 2022

 Generally they are both protection coverage plans and growing wealth is not their main purpose.
 The absence of cash value in a term insurance is one primary difference.
 Only Whole Life Insurances provides for Surrender Value (albeit taking a much longer time to gain as compared to pure endowment plans) if the policy-holder decides to terminate it either fully or partially.
 This makes Whole Life coverage plans cost much more than Term Coverage plans.
 The Whole Life plan’s cash value can be cashed out as a lump sum or be converted into a retirement payout while keeping the sum assured.

 Most competitive premium with the most comprehensive Critical Illness protection of 161 Conditions, with 12 special & 12 Juvenile conditions.
-Multiplier benefit is the longest and can be extended to LIFE, beating all the other insurers which ends at age 70 (85 for Aviva).
+Multiplier benefit is the longest and can be extended to LIFE.

 There are many Whole Life Insurance plans in the market.
 We have specially curated the best plans and compare them for you so you don't have to do so.

 Simply fill in the simple Whole Life Insurance Plans questions to find the coverage best suited to your needs.
 Our experienced licensed FA advisor will get in touch with you shortly upon your request.